Download and/or print a PDF version of my resume here.

 - Served as a tutor in the University’s Writing Center and as A&E editor for the school’s newspaper

-Volunteered for the Christian-based Kairos Prison Ministry for years and for the Christian-based “No Excuses” mentor program for inner-city youth for six years (but still maintain a close relationship with this young man—now in his late 20’s—today).
+Volunteered for the Christian-based Kairos Prison Ministry for years and for the Christian-based “No Excuses” mentor program for inner-city youth for six years but still maintain a close relationship with this young man who is now in his early 30’s.

 ###